How to Avoid Fighting Rust Borrow Checker

 - Remove unnecessary getters and setters.

-- Just simply make fields public.
-This makes split borrow possible.
-If you want encapsulation, it's recommended to use ID/handle to replace borrow of mutable data (elaborated below).
+- Just simply make fields public (or in-crate public).
+This enables split borrow in outer code.
+If you want encapsulation, use ID/handle to replace borrow of mutable data (elaborated below).

 - The getter that returns cloned/copied value is fine.